“Yowww,” cried The Doctor and jumped back

 “So where ARE we?”
 Stella asked, a little slow on the uptake.

-“The Sea of Tranquility,” Wyn answered.
-“Where the Eagle
+“The Sea of Tranquillity,” Wyn answered.
+“Where the

-Landed.
-On 20th July 1969.
-We need to get this rescue operation over and
+Eagle Landed.
+On July twentieth, 1969.
+We need to get this rescue operation

-done with and get us and them out of here, and clear up any evidence of
+over and done with and get us and them out of here, and clear up any evidence

-“In six hours, thirty minutes and 15 seconds,” K9 said.
+“In six hours, thirty minutes and fifteen seconds,” K9 said.

 “We have less than half that,” The Doctor said.
 “On